-Recent copies of Uncensored include debunked theories about billionaire tech philanthropist Bill Gates, false claims about Dr Anthony Fauci, the director of the US National Institute of Allergy and Infectious Diseases, and an investigation into the Black Lives Matter movement that claimed it was part of "an occult prophetic plan to introduce dictatorial global government under leadership of their political savior, the Antichrist".
+Recent copies of Uncensored include debunked theories about billionaire tech philanthropist Bill Gates, false claims about Dr Anthony Fauci, the director of the US National Institute of Allergy and Infectious Diseases, and an investigation into the Black Lives Matter movement that claimed it was part of "an occult prophetic plan to introduce dictatorial global government under the leadership of their political saviour, the Antichrist".

 The convergence of long-time conspiracy theorists Eisen and Smith with Advance NZ and Voices for Freedom is part of a coalescing of groups opposed to government positions on issues, including anti-5G and anti-1080 groups.

-The common link between Advance NZ and Voices for Freedom is Auckland lawyer and food blogger Claire Deeks.
+The common link between Advance NZ and Voices for Freedom is Auckland lawyer and food blogger, Claire Deeks.
 She was third on the political party's list and is one of the founders of Voices for Freedom.

 Deeks was at brunch when contacted today and unable to be interviewed.
 She asked for a list of questions to be emailed and has yet to respond.

 Voices for Freedom has built a substantial Facebook following since launching, pushing "free speech" and "choice" as its signal issues while focusing almost entirely on Covid-19 questioning and denial.
 It has a strong focus on branding and sells merchandise with slogans aimed to build support.